Cardon History, Family Crest & Coats of Arms

 - John Cardon, who arrived in Adelaide, Australia aboard the ship "Anna Maria" in 1849

-- J. S. Cardon, American Democrat politician, Delegate to Democratic National Convention from Utah, 1912
+- J. S. Cardon, American Democratic Party politician, Delegate to Democratic National Convention from Utah, 1912

 - Charles E. Cardon, American Republican politician, Candidate in primary for Michigan State House of Representatives from Oakland County 5th District, 1950